luciarebolino/AALU_Map-Points-to-Tiles/README.md

 An API, or Application Programming Interface, is a set of rules and tools that allows different software applications to communicate with each other.
 Think of it like a waiter in a restaurant: the waiter is the intermediary that takes your order (your request for information or action), brings it to the kitchen (a software system), and then brings the food (the data or outcome) back to you.

-Goal of the workshop is to transform the points gathered through API into tiles and arrange them in a grid or video format, ultimately merging them to create a alternative narratives of geospatial data.

 The goal of the workshop is to transform points gathered through APIs into tiles and arrange them in a grid or video format, creating alternative narratives of geospatial data.
 At the end of the day everyone will get a starting/basic knowledge of APIs and Python through very simple codes, in order to download satellite images based on latitude and longitude coordinates provided in a CSV file.
 Unlike the georeferenced multispectral satellite data from Landsat or Sentinel, the imagery retrieved in this workshop lacks embedded geographic metadata and is not suitable for georeferencing, making it ideal for a more non-GIS use and experiments.

 The workflow for the session is as follows: